polkadot-assurance-legion/pal-docs/how_to_apply.md

 1. Determine the scope of your audit
      - Which functionalities?
-       Code refs to pallets / smart contracts / other
+       Prepare exact code refs to all pallets / smart contracts / other

      - How many lines of code (LOC)?
         ```jsx
         tokei dir/ -e tests -f -C
         ```
        Exclude any tests and mock from the scope
 2. Make sure you cover the [PAL eligibility criteria](/applications_criteria.md#eligibility-criteria)
 3. Request an offer from a [PAL-approved auditor](/auditors.md)